 We're big proponents of medical alert systems.
 We think they save lives, help people stay active, support people living in their own homes longer, and provide caregivers respite and peace of mind.

-However, there are risks and limitations to medical alert systems, as there are with every technology and service.
+However, there are risks and limitations even the best medical alert system can't overcome, as there are with every technology and service.
 Cell phones are great, but run out of power and have spotty reception, cars are convenient but need maintenance and cause pollution, airlines get us from A to B but treat us like cattle... you get the idea.

 So we're going to identify what we believe are some of the more common risks and limitations of medical alert systems you should be aware of, and also discuss how you can best reduce those risks.